starfishpatkhoo/shoot-logger/README.md

 ## Workflow: One Take per File

 If your workflow is one where you start a new recording for each individual take (one take per recording) and create many small files, you can still use this tool by noting the `File #` and/or using the comment field to indicate the file name/recording number instead.
 Just remember that recordings that have no good takes in it are ignored and not saved to the `Take Log`.

-For full instructions, please read the Help section in the Logger itself.

 ### Ideas: